 Lower your ambitions

-Now while a great camping trip out into the middle of nowhere is what you dream of, that might not be the best place to start.
-Start small, close to home or at least a place you are familiar with, bring easy to make food, something that you know your toddler will eat, just go for a night or two, and try to not to have to many plans.
+Now while a great camping trip out into the middle of nowhere could be what you dream of, that might not be the best place to start.
+Toddler camping is better when it’s simple and recognizable.
+Start small, close to home or at least a place you are familiar with.
+That way it is new to your toddler, but you will be at ease because you know some of the utilities.

 Scout your destination